Multicultural NSW Grants Programs

 The NSW calendar is filled with events and festivals that celebrate our cultural diversity.

-Multicultural NSW’s Stronger Together Major Festival Local Council grants supported multicultural and multifaith festivals that enhance social cohesion and promote community harmony within NSW’s Six-Cities Regions.
+Multicultural NSW’s Stronger Together Major Festival Local Council grants supported festivals that build community social cohesion, benefit the local economy and drive tourism within NSW’s Six-Cities Regions.

 In 2022, 15 Councils were successful for 2 years of funding to host major cultural events and festivals.